grishkam/QuickFigures/UserGuide/User Guide.md

 -	**Show Timeline** displays a timeline GUI for creating simple animations.
 -	**Show Layers** displays the layers window for the current worksheet
 -	The **Canvas** submenu contains options for changing the current worksheet.
 The equivalent concept is called canvas size in many applications.
 The **Resize Canvas** menu item displays a dialog where the user may input a specific size.
 QuickFigures may also attempt to automatically resize the worksheet to fit increases in figure size.
 An option to **Block Auto Resize** is available in the Resize Canvas dialog.
 -	The **Zoom** submenu provides options for zooming in, zooming out, and setting a specific zoom level.
 The **Set Zoom Level** dialog has an option for the current zoom level.
 A window may be resized after a zoom level change.
 If the user wants the window size to stay constant after every zoom, there is an option for that in the **Set Zoom level** dialog.
+Users may also zoom in ans out by either pressing +/- keys or holding control down while using the mouse wheel.
 -	The **Copy to System Clipboard** works as its name suggests.
 It creates an image of the current worksheet and copies it the clipboard.
-The copied image can then be pasted into any application (Word, PowerPoint, Paint…).
+The copied image can then be pasted into any application (Word, PowerPoint, Paint).
 Since the copied image includes transparent pixels, the **System Clipboard** command in ImageJ will not create a proper version.
 -	The **Combine Open Worksheets** menu item displays a dialog in which the user chooses 2 or more worksheets.
 It then creates a single worksheet with all figures, objects and layers from the selected worksheets.

 #### Figure Format Submenu